 Establishing your accounting needs

-In order to get the most out of working with an accountant or accountancy firm the first step is to establish your needs.
+In order to get the most out of working with an accountant or accountancy firm, the first step is to establish your needs.
 Reliability and accuracy are traits of an accountant no small business can do without.
 Someone that takes an interest in your entire business is a quality often overlooked but equally, if not more, important.
 The best small business accountants are there for you at every step of the way, not just when it’s time to pay the invoice.
 They show interest in what you do, and how you do it by being proactive.

 Consider above all else whether this candidate or accounting firm will bring obvious financial value to your company.
 Will this person help you raise capital to support growth or will they help you improve your cash flow?
 What aspects of your financials are you most struggling with?
 Perhaps you just need help sorting out your limited company expenses.

 Think about the prospective accountant as a business partner, and act accordingly when deciding who to choose.
 Consider asking other professionals you’re familiar with who they’ve hired, and how it worked out.
-Trust is fundamental, and making sure any accountant you may be considering is governed by an official body of some sort is vital to establishing whether they are a right fit for your business.
+Trust is fundamental, and making sure any accountant you may be considering is governed by an official body of some sort is vital to establish whether they are a right fit for your business.

 When should you hire a small business accountant?

 Deciding when an accountant is what you need can be difficult.
-A good accountant could help turn a struggling business around or minimize growth challenges.
+A good accountant could help turn a struggling business around or minimise growth challenges.
 They can help with establishing the legal structure of your business.
 As not all firms are created equal, figuring out the structure of your business from a legal standpoint and implementing it could help you avoid problems in the future.

 It may be time to hire an accountant if you need help devising an easy-to-understand and efficient business plan or strategy.
-Having a business plan could mean the difference between steady growth with incentives for investors, to a disorganized firm with no clear goals or potential for prosperity.
+Having a business plan could mean the difference between steady growth with incentives for investors, to a disorganised firm with no clear goals or potential for prosperity.

 If as a business owner you aren’t familiar with tax legislation and accounting or are not interested in maintaining your own financial records it may be a good time to hire an accountant.
 For example, here at BrooksCity, many of our small business clients appreciate our gold standard.
 That is, maintaining up to date records, knowing at any time their liabilities and when they are due, knowing what is theirs and when they can take it, and knowing how much tax is due and when.